 The challenge for this album “Agora” that i just finished, was the limited options that i had. i worked in a small bedroom on headphones as mentioned above.

 I used more synth sounds than ever before.
-Click here to hear Umbrella, a track from Christian's new recording
+Click here to listen to "Agora", Christian's new recording

 Whether its a somber feeling , a reflective feeling, or a pensive feeling, a strong sense complacency comes through as a listener to your work.